How can I use Winward Academy on my own schedule?

 What makes Winward Academy's teaching different?

-- Every video lesson is written and taught by Dr. Jennifer Winward, a renowned 18-year veteran of high school tutoring and a distinguished teaching professor at UCSD.
+- Every video lesson is written and taught by Dr. Winward, a renowned 18-year veteran of high school tutoring and a distinguished teaching professor at UCSD.

 How can I personalize the instruction?

 - Our feature-rich platform provides a customizable, online tutoring experience tailored to your individual learning style.

 - Just like a private tutor, Dr. Winward guides you through the learning process with supportive feedback and questions that increase in difficulty.